 When a person has yellow eyes, it is the sclera or the white part of the eye that develops a noticeable yellowish tinge.
 This is usually a symptom of jaundice, which is not a disease but a symptom of various health issues.
 Sometimes, it is the first or only indication of a problem.

 Post-hepatic jaundice occurs when something is blocking the biliary drainage.
 As a result, the bilirubin processed by the liver, which should go to the gallbladder, is not excreted as it should be.
-Infection can be the cause, and, in addition to yellow eyes, affected people may experience diarrhea and unexpected weight loss.
+Infection can be the cause, and, in addition to yellow eyes, affected people may experience diarrhea, itchiness, and unexpected weight loss.

 Anabolic steroids under a doctor’s guidance can assist people who need help gaining weight or treat certain illnesses, such as anemia and cancer.
 However, when misused, anabolic steroids can be life-threatening.
 In addition to negatively affecting the body’s hormonal processes, these drugs cause liver damage and tumors, which can lead to yellowing of the skin and eyes.